Fadikk367/TS-Stephen-Grider/web-framework/README.md

 > in both JS & TS object keys are strings!

-> Generic constrains limits types that our type parameter could be!
+> Generic constraint limits types that our type parameter could be!

     interface HasId {
         id: number;